OferPeery/cabinet/README.md

 ## Run

-- Run this command in your terminal from `/server` directory and
+- Run this command in your terminal from `/server` directory:

 ```
 npm run start
 ```

-- then go to the url in your browser: http://localhost:8090
+- Then go to this url in your browser: http://localhost:8090

 ## Test

-run the following command in your terminal from `/server` directory:
+Run the following command in your terminal from `/server` directory:

 ```
 npm run test